wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

 # Tourism : Visit Pakistan
 ---

+### New Offers for International Tourists

+ - The guys from [The Broke Backpacker](http://www.thebrokebackpacker.com/) are planning a small operation with a focus on cultural experiences and real, off-the beaten path, adventures.
+They will take a group of International tourists to Pakistan in [September 2017](http://www.thebrokebackpacker.com/broke-backpacker-adventure-tours/).
+If you are interested than you should checkout the details of the trip in this [document](https://www.dropbox.com/s/nh3ca2j4rvr94oq/Incredible%20Pakistan%202017.pdf?dl=0).

 ### Travel Documentaries

   - [3 months.
 100 sites.
 220 seconds](https://www.facebook.com/itsagam/posts/10209048073138760) (Made by Agam Saran) : Come, be a part of a journey of a lifetime to celebrate life in a solo cross-country tour and live... all those dreams.